Mushymato/MiscMapActionsProperties/README.md

 - Can be used as either Action or TouchAction
 - Can also be used as trigger Action
 - Opens a question dialog, as defined by the custom asset `mushymato.MMAP/QuestionDialogue`, string -> QuestionDialogueData.
+Each response triggers additional `Actions`/`TileActions`/`TouchActions` on selection, all 3 kinds can be used together and they are checked/executed in that order.
+You are allowed to call more `mushymato.MMAP_QuestionDialogue`, and essentially chain as many QuestionDialogue as desired.
 - To make a "Cancel" option, have a `ResponseEntries` entry with blank `Actions`/`TileActions`/`TouchActions`.
 Putting an empty `{}` serves this purpose as `Label` is set to localized `"Cancel"` by default.
 - Similar to game, pressing ESC selects the final item in `ResponseEntries`.